nus-cs2113-AY2021S1/tp/docs/UserGuide.md

 ![Timetable_2_3](Images/TimetableUG/Timetable_2_3.png)

 >**Useful Information:**
->* Currently this feature does not support adding activity past 12am if you wish to schedule an activity overnight,
+>* Currently this feature does not support adding activity past 12am.
+If you wish to schedule an activity overnight,
 >add the activity in 2 separate sessions.

 ### 2.4 Showing links: `show link`